nelsonzheng/the-news/index.md

 ### Why would I want to take part in this miracle seven-step process?

 Consuming news via RSS feeds gives _you_ the power rather than allowing a platform to determine what you see.

+### What's in the default bundle?

+After completing step **four** of our patented Process, you'll be able to read the news from Australia's most trusted news organisations.
+The first among equals is, of course, the ABC.
+I've included some other prominent Australiam media companies like The Guardian.
+There are some international sources like the BBC, smaller mastheads like The Saturday Paper, and even some satire (at least, I _think_ it's satire).

 ### There is too much news!
 Make it stop!